Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Discussion

 \subsection{Implication to observations of Pulsar TeV's halo}

-To ensure the reliability of our analysis aimed at investigating the mean field inclination angle and turbulence mode classification, we have applied this technique to radio polarisation observations from the $5\degree \times5\degree$ region of Pulsar Wind Nebulae.
-The radio observations were conducted using the Effelsberg 100-m telescope at $21 {\rm cm}$, which provided a resolution of $9.5$ arcmin \citep{Uyaniker1999}.
+To ensure the reliability of our analysis to investigate the mean field inclination angle and turbulence mode classification, we have applied this technique to archival radio polarisation observations from the $5\degree \times5\degree$ region of Pulsar Wind Nebulae.
+The radio observations were conducted using the Effelsberg 100-m telescope at a wavelength of $21 {\rm cm}$ with the resolution of $9.5$ arcmin \citep{Uyaniker1999}.
 Our detailed analysis of this region will be presented in an upcoming publication \citep{malik2023}.

 In brief, this region encompasses the Monogem Pulsar, also known as pulsar B0656+14.
-Recent observations by the High-Altitude Water Cherenkov Observatory (HAWC) have revealed a spherical TeV halo around both the Monogem and Geminga pulsars ~\cite{Abeysekara2017Sci}.
-To explain the origin of such high-energy emission, ~\cite{Liu2019PRL} proposed a model involving an anisotropic diffusion model, to explain the TeV observations from the Geminga source.
+Recent observations by the High-Altitude Water Cherenkov Observatory (HAWC) have revealed a spherical TeV halo around both the Monogem and Geminga pulsars~\citep{Abeysekara2017Sci}.
+To explain the origin of such high-energy emission, ~\cite{Liu2019PRL} proposed a model involving an anisotropic diffusion model to explain the TeV observations from the Geminga source.
 One of the crucial parameters for their analysis is the mean magnetic field inclination angle of the region.

-To estimate the mean field inclination angle for the Monogem region, we applied our analysis to the radio polarisation observations and found the Y-parameter is below the 1.5 range.
-This suggests that the region is primarily dominated by {\it compressible} turbulence, with a low mean-field inclination angle.
-These outcomes are consistent with theoretical predictions for such a halo ~\cite{Liu2019PRL}.
-The detailed results are presented in our forthcoming work \citep{malik2023}.
+We applied our analysis to the radio polarisation observations to estimate the mean field inclination angle for the Monogem region and found that the Y-parameter is below the 1.5 range.
+It suggests that the region has primarily {\it compressible} turbulence, with a low mean-field inclination angle.
+These outcomes are consistent with theoretical predictions for such a halo from ~\cite{Liu2019PRL}.